08 - 11

 At the virtual IBC 2020, Fraunhofer HHI will showcase optimized VVC encoding with reduced complexity.
 This version demonstrates significant bit-rate reductions over HEVC for content ranging from standard High Definition (HD) to High Dynamic Range Ultra-HD content.
-Additionally, Fraunhofer HHI will be presenting the current version of its live software decoder for the upcoming VVC standard.
+Additionally, Fraunhofer HHI will be presenting the current version of its live software decoder for the new VVC standard.

 Production and Streaming of Interactive Volumetric Video

 Volumetric video has become increasingly popular in recent years and is considered as the emerging key technology for the representation of real persons as dynamic 3D objects enabling truly immersive applications for Augmented and Virtual Reality with 6 Degrees of Freedom.